gopal-mahajan/forest-stack-developer-docs/docs/registration/registration_users.md

 ![Creating Password](images/creating_password.png)
 *Creation of strong password*

-**Step 4:** Agree to the [Terms of Service](https://tgdex.telangana.gov.in/terms-of-service) and [Privacy Policy](https://tgdex.telangana.gov.in/privacy-policy) by checking the consent box.
+**Step 4:** Agree to the [Terms of Service](https://uat.catalogue.forestdx.iudx.io/terms-of-service) and [Privacy Policy](https://uat.catalogue.forestdx.iudx.io/privacy-policy) by checking the consent box.

 ![Agreement](images/agreement.png)
-*Agreement to Terms of Service and Privacy Policy of TGDeX*
+*Agreement to Terms of Service and Privacy Policy of Forest Stack*

 **Step 5:** Verify your email by clicking the link sent to your inbox.